Tubbz-alt/pandemic-1/README.md

 1. Open bash (on Macbooks) or others similar you'd like available on your own machine.
 2. Make sure Ruby is installed by running `$ ruby -v`.
 3. Install `colorize`, a ruby gem, by running `$ gem install colorize`.
-4. This game is run right on the command line by running `$ ruby pandemic.rb`.
+4. This game is run right on the command line.
+Go to your local `pandemic` folder in bash.
+Then see 'Starting the Game' section below.

+### Starting the Game

+Run `$ ruby pandemic.rb` on command line.

 ### Saving and Loading a Game